frankdenneman/PTNumaTopology/README.md

 As the script extracts information from the VMkernel Sys Info Shell (VSI Shell) the script uses Posh-SSH to log into ESXi host of choice and extracts the data from the VSI Shell for further processing.
 The Posh-SSH module needs to be installed before running the PCIe-NUMA-Locality scripts, the script does not install Posh-SSH itself.
 This module can be installed by running the following command Install-Module -Name Posh-SSH (Admin rights required).
 More information can be found at https://github.com/darkoperator/Posh-SSH

-Root access is required to execute a vanish command via the SSH session.
+Root access is required to execute a vsish command via the SSH session.
 It might be possible to use SUDO, but this has functionality has not been included in the script (yet).
 The script uses Posh-SSH keyboard-interactive authentication method and presents a screen that allows you to enter your root credentials securely.

 ## Script Content
 Each script consists of three stages, Host selection & logon, data collection, and data modeling.
 The script uses the module [Posh-SSH](http://www.lucd.info/knowledge-base/use-posh-ssh-instead-of-putty/) to create an SSH connection and runs a vsish command directly on the node itself.
 Due to this behavior, the script creates an output per server and cannot invoke at the cluster level.